teracow/googliser/README.md

 ***Required:***

 `-p` or `--phrase [STRING]`
 The search-phrase to look for.
-Enclose whitespace in quotes e.g. *"small brown cows"*
+Enclose whitespace in quotes e.g. `--phrase "small brown cows"`

 ***Optional:***